mattk04/vatsys-rotation-plugin/README.md

 ## What it does

-This plugin adds a new menu item in the ASD ground display Tools menu called `Ground Rotation`.
+This plugin adds a new menu item in the ground window, allowing controllers to enter a rotation angle and rotate the display.
-Controllers can enter a rotation angle via a menu item textbox and the plugin updates the current ASD position rotation and reloads the display.

 ## Build